trntv/apis-list/apis/thumbnails-cloud/thumbnails-cloud.md

 # Thumbnails Cloud
 Cloud API generates JPG and PDF file previews for all common document formats, using a super simple API.
-The simplest API for generating file thumbnails that you&#x27;ve ever seen.
+The simplest API for generating file thumbnails that you've ever seen.

 ##  🔗 Links
 **Docs / Website**: https://thumbnails.cloud